Sluggish, stiff and bloated. These are some of the dreaded symptoms associated with water retention.

 - High salt intake

-- Step up protein intake – eating more protein encourages your body to shed excess fluid
+- Step up your protein intake – eating more protein encourages your body to shed excess fluid

 - Eat more bananas – they are rich in potassium which is helps to eliminate fluid retention